turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 #### Clone the Monsterporium

+If you already have a copy of Monsterporium from the Extract Notification Service tutorial and all your tests are green, feel free to continue using it.

 You can see the [store_demo repository on Github](https://github.com/jumpstartlab/store_demo) and clone it like this:

 {% terminal %}